Should you Prep SAT Vocab? The Best, Official Vocab Resources

 It depends.
 And that's not a cop-out: it's the honest answer.
 Whether or not vocab prep makes sense for you depends heavily on your score goals and where you are in your prep journey.

-If you’re aiming for a 1500+ score (which usually means a Reading score above 750), vocabulary questions can help squeeze out those final few points.
+If you're aiming for a 1500+ score (which usually means a Reading score above a 750), vocabulary questions can help squeeze out those final few points.
 At that level, every question matters, and oftentimes, vocab is the difference between a 750 and a 780.
+As one SAT expert noted to a 1480+ scorer, "the difference between you and many of the rest (those scoring below 650) is that they mostly have easier verbal points to gain elsewhere, whereas [vocabulary] is a huge percentage of your remaining points."

-But here’s the reality: for most students, vocab questions are low-value and never a primary target.
-There’s a variety of vocab questions, but the ones that require actual definitions often appear as single, high-difficulty questions.
+So, while there's a variety of vocab tested on the exam, the ones that simply require actual definitions often appear as single, high-difficulty questions.
 Because the SAT uses a weighted scoring system, these questions may only move your score a couple of points (if at all).
-Worse, some are “pretest” questions, which means:
+Worse, some are "pretest" questions, which means:

 "The inclusion of these questions allows College Board to collect performance data on them and evaluate their suitability for possible use in future tests.
 Student responses to these pretest questions don't affect their scores." — College Board Scoring Guidelines